-The State Plan must include a description of the following as it pertains to Adult Education and Literacy programs under title II, the Adult Education and Family Literacy Act (AEFLA).
+The Unified or Combined State Plan must include a description of the following as it pertains to adult education and literacy programs and activities under title II of WIOA, the Adult Education and Family Literacy Act (AEFLA).

-- (a) Aligning of Content Standards.
-Describe how the eligible agency will, by July 1, 2016, align its content standards for adult education with State-adopted challenging academic content standards, as adopted under section 1111(b)(1) of the Elementary and Secondary Education Act of 1965, as amended (20 U.S.C.
-6311(b)(1)). - (a) The Arkansas Division of Workforce Services, Adult Education Section (ADWS-AES) adopted the U.S. Department of Education's Office of Career, Technical and Adult Education (OCTAE)'s College and Career Readiness (CCR) Standards for Adult Education developed by Susan Pimentel during program year 2014-2015, but was not fully implemented until the fall of 2016.
+Describe how the eligible agency has aligned its content standards for adult education with Stateadopted challenging academic content standards, as adopted under section 1111(b)(1) of the Elementary and Secondary Education Act of 1965, as amended (20 U.S.C.
+6311(b)(1)).

+The Arkansas Division of Workforce Services, Adult Education Section (ADWS-AES) adopted the U.S. Department of Education's Office of Career, Technical and Adult Education (OCTAE)'s College and Career Readiness (CCR) Standards for Adult Education developed by Susan Pimentel during program year 2014-2015, but was not fully implemented until the fall of 2016.
 Adult education's content standards are aligned with K-12 Common Core State Standards (CCSS), which were adopted by the Arkansas Department of Education for K-12 schools during the 2013-2014 year, through the adoption of the Career and College Readiness (CCR) standards.
-The CCR standards were adopted due to its rigorous research and scientific evidence of effectiveness and applicability to Adult Education.
+The CCR standards were adopted due to its rigorous research and scientific evidence of effectiveness and applicability to Adult

+Education.
 Additionally, the standards are designed to prepare learners for postsecondary education and training and/or unsubsidized employment.